 The Affordable Care Act (ACA) requires Medicaid agencies to contract with Recovery Audit Contractors (RACs) for Medicaid program integrity purposes.
-Since 2011, OMIG has contracted with Health Management Systems, Incorporated (HMS) to reduce improper payments through the detection and collection of overpayments, the identification of underpayments, the reporting of suspected fraudulent and/or criminal activities, and the implementation of actions that will prevent future improper payments.
+OMIG contracts with Gainwell Technologies (Health Management Systems, Inc. (HMS), a Gainwell Technologies company) to reduce improper payments through the detection and collection of overpayments, the identification of underpayments, the reporting of suspected fraudulent and/or criminal activities, and the implementation of actions that will prevent future improper payments.
 This is accomplished primary through:

 - Claim Selection and Improper Payment Recovery

 Gainwell Technologies identifies providers that have received payments from the State in error, duplicate payments or benefits, incorrect payment amounts, non-covered services, incorrectly coded claims, reimbursement errors (both excessive and insufficient), coverage or eligibility errors, or payments made for services not ordered or otherwise performed, or are otherwise ineligible under the law, rules, terms or conditions of the New York Medicaid program.

 Improper payments in a targeted review may be determined via an automated review which is determined at the system level, without a human review of the medial record or supporting documentation, or via a complex review, using human review of medical records, vendor records, and other supporting documentation.